Program: M.S., Software Engineering

 - Understand software engineering concepts, techniques, practices and tools, and apply them to real problems in a variety of contexts.

-- Define and apply a software process to large-scale real-world problems, including requirements analysis and specification, software design and implementation, verification, validation and quality assurance, maintenance of software.
+- Define and apply a software process to large-scale real-world problems, including requirements analysis and specification, software design and implementation, verification, validation and quality assurance, and the maintenance of software.

 - Analyze and estimate software process costs and manage software development from concept to delivery.